Brian C. Chao

 Welcome to my website!
 I am an assistant professor in the Naval War College’s National Security Affairs Department and a non-resident associate of the University of Pennsylvania’s Center for the Study of Contemporary China.

-My research focuses on great-power politics and China’s rise, naval power and geostrategy, and US Indo-Asia-Pacific defense and foreign policies.
+My research focuses on East Asia and great-power politics, naval power and geostrategy, and US Asia-Pacific defense and foreign policies.
 My work appears in Navies in Multipolar Worlds: From the Age of Sail to the Present and Security, Development and Sustainability in Asia: A World Scientific Reference on Major Policy and Development Issues of 21st Century Asia, as well as International Relations of the Asia-Pacific and Territory, Politics, Governance.
 I have also written for the China Brief, The Diplomat, the East Asia Forum, The National Interest, and the US Naval Institute, among others.
+I have contributed testimony to the Court of the Citizens of the World and commentary to Newsweek and Voice of America Chinese.

 I hold an AM and a PhD in Political Science from the University of Pennsylvania, and an AB in Government from Dartmouth College.